A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Kollsvík outhouses

-The last inhabitants of Kollsvík farm left their farm back in 2002.
-Thus the former vibrant Kollsvík became deserted.
+The last inhabitants of Kollsvík farm left in 2002.
+Thus, the former vibrant Kollsvík became deserted.
 Kollsvík is the first farm you will see on your right-hand side when you drive down from the mountain into the cove.

-You will find 2 farms at Kollsvík, the farm Kollsvík (formerly called Kirkjuból), and Láginúpur, they are 2 km apart
+You will find two farms at Kollsvík, the farm Kollsvík (formerly called Kirkjuból), and Láginúpur, which are 2 km apart.

 Kollsvík beach